npip99/Monereum/README.md

 ### Transaction Signatures

 A transaction is signed with the random number `r` that was generated as the `Src`.
 A transaction is signed by generating `(h, I)` such that `H(hR + I) = h`.
-Note that this is trivial if you know `r`, as you can pick a desired `H(aG) = h`, and solve `h * r + b = a` to derive `I = bG`.
-It is easy to extend this to signatures of a message `m` by requesting `(h, I)` such that `H(hR + I, m) = h`.
+Note that this is trivial if you know `r` such that `R = rG`, as you can pick a desired `H(aG) = h`, and solve `h * r + b = a` for `b` to derive `I = bG`.
+It is easy to extend this to signatures of a message `m` by creating `(h, I)` such that `H(hR + I, m) = h`.
 Having the view key will not allow receipt generation; only having the mnemonic will allow receipt generation.
-In this case, `G = hashP(B)`, as opposed to the common base.
+Note that in this case, `G = hashP(B)`, as opposed to the common base.

 ### Transaction Receipts

-A transaction receipt is simply a transaction signature with no message, so that only the wallet holder may generate receipts for outgoing transactions.
-The Diffie-Hellman exchange that occurs when agreeing upon `rA = aR` allows for easy obscurity.
+A transaction receipt is simply an encrypted transaction signature with no message, so that only the wallet holder may generate receipts for outgoing transactions.
+The Diffie-Hellman exchange that occurs when agreeing upon `rA = aR` allows for easy encryption where the receiver my decrypt it.
 The transaction signature is XOR'ed with `hash(hash(aR) + 1) = hash(s + 1)` to create a transaction receipt, so that the receipt can be sent over an insecure channel without revealing the transaction.
 The holder of a view key may also verify receipts of received transactions, since they have access to the shared secret `s`.

 ### Generating transaction proofs